srimutyala/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Attempts to reduce overfitting in the model

-I did not use a dropout layer for this model as the dat set itself is very small and based on the performance, it did not warrant that.
+I did not use a dropout layer for this model as the data set itself is very small and based on the performance, it did not warrant that.
 The model was trained multiple times (along with testing of the model) to see how the performance changes by selecting different data for training each time.
-The performance is not distinguishablly different.
+The performance is not distinguishably different.

 ####4.
 Model parameter tuning